Listeria, salmonella and co. – How a good product recall works in the food industry

 - Affected product: Specific details of the product, the affected batches, the best-before date; plus a pack shot of the packaging.

-- Place of sale: Germany-wide or regional, at which sales outlets or retail chains available.
+- Place of sale: Germany-wide or regional, at which points of sale or retail chains available.

 - Recommended action: Description of the potential health risk and, if applicable, particularly vulnerable groups, such as pregnant women or elderly people.

-- Take-back modalities: How and where can an end user return the product?
+- Take-back modalities: How and where can an end consumer return the product?
 At any point of sale in the retail chain?
 Even without a receipt?

 - Express regret: Consumers want to eat a safe product.
 If this is not the case, an apology should be made.

-Immediate and broad publication: Once all the documents for communication with the relevant facts have been drawn up and finalized, the information should reach the consumer as quickly as possible.
-This is done by publishing it on lebensmittelwarnung.de, sending a press release to the dpa and local media in the vicinity of the company headquarters and to other consumer portals.
+Immediate and broad publication: Once all documents for communication with the relevant facts have been prepared and finalised, the information should reach the consumer as quickly as possible.
+This is done by publishing it on lebensmittelwarnung.de, sending a press release to the dpa and local media in the area surrounding the company headquarters and to other consumer portals.

 Why a transparent recall is worth a lot

-Websites such as produktwarnung.eu or cleankids.de not only publish product recalls, they also evaluate them.
-If all of the above points are taken into account, the assessment is usually very positive.
+Websites such as produktwarnung.eu or cleankids.de not only publish product recalls, they also assess them.
+If all the above points are taken into account, the assessment is usually very positive.
 There is also good feedback if you also draw attention to the recall on your own social media channels.
-This transparency is a sign of sovereignty that is well received by the above-mentioned portals and also by the customer.
+This transparency is a sign of confidence that is well received by the above-mentioned portals and also by the customer.
 But why should I as a manufacturer attach importance to this?

 Our experience clearly shows that your customers pay very close attention to the quality of product recalls.
 Manufacturers regularly come to us after a failed recall because a customer or trading partner has obliged them to bring experts like us on board.

-We prepare you comprehensively for a possible product recall and are also at your side immediately if the worst comes to the worst.
+We prepare you comprehensively for a possible product recall and are also at your side in the event of an incident.

 Engel & Zimmermann GmbH